 So what is this amazing fungus?
 If you’ve taken a hike in the woods, you’ve probably seen plenty of turkey tail mushrooms because they grow abundantly on dead and fallen trees, branches and stumps.
 Given the description of bracket fungi, they form a wavy, thin, leather-like structure with concentric circles.

 Unlike shiitake mushrooms that have gills underneath the top, they contain tiny pores that release spores, making them a part of the polypore family.
 These mushrooms easily grow almost anywhere in the world as long as there are trees, making them one of the most common mushrooms found today.

 What Is Turkey Tail Mushroom?

 The turkey tail mushroom comes from the Trametes versicolor family, formerly Coriolus versicolor (or “cloud mushroom”).
 It’s one of the 100 species of mushrooms that have been researched for their medicinal properties.

 Turkey tail mushroom grows on dead logs in woodland environments worldwide and gets its name from the brown and tan rings that look like the tail feathers of a turkey.
 It’s a type of bracket fungi, which means that it forms thin, circular structures that appear leaf-like.

 To find one, you probably just need to look around the ground when in a wooded area.
 While they have an array of fall colors like a span of turkey feathers, one of the most vivid colors is typically bright green and is actually algae.
 (2)

-Turkey tail mushroom is best known to stimulate immune function and reduce inflammation.
+Turkey tail benefits include stimulating immune function and reducing inflammation.
 It has a long history of use in Asia among practitioners of traditional Chinese medicine, who used formulations of turkey tail to promote general health, strength and longevity.
 (3)